Nereid (moon): Physical characteristics

-Nereid is third-largest of Neptune's satellites, and has a mean radius of about 180 km, similar to Saturn's moon Mimas.
-It is by far the largest normal irregular satellite known, having about two-thirds the mass of all irregular moons combined.
+Nereid is the third-largest of Neptune's satellites, and has a mean radius of about 170 km, about the same size as Saturn's moon Mimas.
+It is by far the largest normal irregular moon known, having about two-thirds the mass of all irregular moons combined.
 (Triton is much larger, but is very unusual for an irregular satellite.)
 Nereid also accounts for about 98% of the mass of Neptune's entire irregular satellite system altogether (excluding Triton), which is similar to the situation of Phoebe at Saturn (the second-largest normal irregular moon in the Solar System).